xorbitsai/inference/doc/source/models/model_abilities/audio.rst

 Basic usage, refer to :ref:`audio speech usage <audio_speech>`.

 Clone voice, launch model ``FishSpeech-1.4``.
-Please use `prompt_speech` instead of `reference_audio` to provide the reference audio to the FishSpeech model.
+Please use `prompt_speech` instead of `reference_audio` and `prompt_text` instead of `reference_text` to clone voice from the reference audio for the FishSpeech model.
+This arguments is aligned to voice cloning of CosyVoice.

 .. code-block::